Palestinians: Israeli troops kill 10 in West Bank violence

 Israel says its raids are meant to dismantle militant networks and thwart attacks.
 The Palestinians say they further entrench Israel’s 55-year, open-ended occupation of the West Bank, which Israel captured along with east Jerusalem and the Gaza Strip in the 1967 Mideast war.
 The Palestinians claim those territories for their hoped-for state.

-Israel has established dozens of settlements in the West Bank that are now home to 500,000 people.
-The Palestinians and much of the international community view settlements as illegal and an obstacle to peace, even as negotiations to end the conflict have been moribund for more than a decade.
+Israel has established dozens of settlements in the West Bank that now house 500,000 people.
+The Palestinians and much of the international community view settlements as illegal and an obstacle to peace, even as talks to end the conflict have been moribund for over a decade.

 Goldenberg reported from Tel Aviv, Israel.
 Associated Press writers Areej Hazboun and Isabel DeBre in Jerusalem, Jon Gambrell in Dubai and Suzan Fraser in Ankara, Turkey, contributed.